Arech/nntl/README.md

 * achieving the best possible performance with small data sizes (for example, when using very small minibatches and/or a small number of neurons) may require some manual tuning of thresholds that define when to use a single- or multi-threaded branch of a code.
 At this moment this thresholds are hardcoded into a `\nntl\interface\math\mathn_thr.h` and a `\nntl\interface\rng\afrand_mt_thr.h` respectively.
 So, you'll need to fix them all to suit your own hardware needs in order to get the best possible performance (It's a real hell, btw).
 However, if you're not going to use too small nets/batches, you'll probably be fine with a current multithreading-by-default implementation of the i_math interface.
 * Current mathematical subsystem implementation is for a CPU only.
 Other types (GPU, for example) could 'easily' be added, however, someone has to write&test them.
   * probably most of math routines are suboptimal or even naive, however nntl is still quite fast - thanks to mostly proper architecture and an optimizing compiler.
 And that means it can be speed up even more.
-* Random number generator is made on very fast RNGs developed by [Agner Fog](http://www.agner.org/random/randomc.zip).
+* Random number generators is based on very fast RNGs developed by [Agner Fog](http://www.agner.org/random/randomc.zip).
 But they are GPL-licensed, therefore are distributed as a separate package [AF_randomc_h](https://github.com/Arech/AF_randomc_h) that has to be downloaded and placed at the `/_extern/agner.org/AF_randomc_h` folder.
 If you don't like it, you can easily use your own RNG by implementing a few interface functions.
 I wouldn't recommend using a `\nntl\interface\rng\std.h`, because it is about a 100-200 times slower than Agner Fog's RNGs (it matters a lot for a dropout, for example).
 * Built and tested with only one compiler: the MSVC2015 on Windows 7.
 That means, that most likely you'll have to fix some technical issues and incompatibles before you'll be able to compile it with another compiler.
 Please, submit patches.
 * Due to some historical reasons the code lacks handling exceptions that can be thrown by external components (such as indicating low memory conditions in STL).
-Moreover, most of a code has the noexcept attribute.
-Probably, it won't hurt you much, if you have enought RAM.
+Moreover, most of a code has the noexcept attribute which basically means that exception==abort().
+Though, it won't hurt you much, probably, if you have enought RAM, because such unhandled allocations are happened mostly in some support code that doesn't allocate much.
+Most memory intensive allocations are internal to nntl and, of course, have appropriate error handling.
 * There is no documentation except rich code comments at this moment.
-Unfortunately, I'm too busy with my own work and NNTL development that I have virtually no time for it.
 You shouldn't be scared by necessity of reading a code and code comments in order to undestand how to use components.
 I tried to make this process easy by extensively commenting a code and making it clean&clear.
-You decide if it helps and feel free to contact me if you need clarifications.
+You decide if it helps and don't hesitate to contact me if you need clarifications.
 I'll be happy to help.

 ## Compilers Supported
 Developed and tested on the MSVC2015 on Windows 7.
 Be sure to have the latest service pack installed as well as other hotfixes (such as [KB3207317](https://support.microsoft.com/en-us/help/3207317/visual-c-optimizer-fixes-for-visual-studio-2015-update-3) ).